alexgrpds/alexgrpds/README.md

 ### Hi there 👋
+Currently learning the basics of the wonderful world of programming :^)

+Simple programs, just for fun and who knows, maybe something even bigger ;)

 <!--
 **alexgrpds/alexgrpds** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.